JefficialBusiness/JefficialBusiness/README.md

 # What Languages I Know

+To date, I have moderate experience with the following languages:
+- Python
+- Java
+- R

-To date, I am quite proficient in Python overall, and am actively learning Java and R. My intention is to build on my repertoire as time progresses, so that I am well versed with a wide variety of languages, such as C#, C++, Rust, Lua, etc.
+My intention is to build on my repertoire as time progresses.

 # Technology Preferences & Knowledge